HashMapsData2Value/AlgorandFAQ/README.md

 Welcome to the FAQ page for the /r/AlgorandOfficial subreddit.

 Note that Algorand has an [official FAQ on their website](https://algorand.foundation/faq) and you are encouraged to check it out.
+This FAQ was compiled or written by the mods of the official subreddit on their own initiative.

+It has not been vetted or endorsed by Algorand Inc. or the Algorand Foundation.

 # Topics